 Infection can be a serious complication of central venous catheter placement.
 When a port catheter gets infected, there may be swelling around the site and some feelings of breathlessness.
 This is common and minor cases can be treated with the use of a round of antibiotics.
 If this does not work, the catheter may need to be removed.

 In more serious infections, there may be sepsis, and this can prove fatal.
 Sepsis leads to blood clots and organ failure in the most drastic of cases.
-These infections can often be caused by a degradation of the port catheter because the space created by a fracture is the perfect place for bacteria to grow.
+These infections may be caused by a degradation of the port catheter because the space created by a fracture could allow bacteria to grow.

 Catheter Migration or Dislodgement